p2eengineering/kalp-studio-documentation/docs/Introduction/What-is-kalp-wallet.md

 Kalp wallet facilitates the deployment of smart contracts on supported blockchains, providing a streamlined process for developers.

-- **Supported File Types**: ZIP files for Kalp Tantra code deployment.
+- **Supported File Types**: ZIP files for KALP DLT code deployment.
 - **Deployment Process**: The service compiles and processes the code, signs the deployment transaction, and broadcasts it to the selected blockchain network.

 ### API Integration